 Bare Hill Pond is located at the end of pond road

 Boating activity can be high on summer weekends.
 Crafts include everything from canoes, crew boats, kayaks, sailboards, sail boats, paddleboats, small outboards to water ski boats.
-Upwards of 15 small boats are moored in the shallow cove near the Town Beach and more are launched at the town ramp.
+Upwards of 36 boats are moored near the Town Beach and more are launched at the town ramp.
+See the Harbormaster's site for a Pond Capacity study.
 Motorboats are also widely used for touring, transportation to the islands, fishing, and water skiing.
 The use of jet skis is prohibited.

 In the winter the Pond is used by skaters, ice fishermen, cross-country skiers, snow mobiles and an occasional ice boater.
 Ice fishing remains popular throughout the winter.
 Other activities on and around the pond include bird watching by canoe, kayak and on foot, hiking on the Scorgie-Tufts Conservation land, gathering fiddleheads, cattails, blueberries, and other wild comestibles, and the study of aquatic ecosystems by high school biology classes.